-4. The relevant system operator or TSO shall submit a proposal for requirements of general application, or the methodology used to calculate or establish them, for approval by the competent entity within two years of entry into force of this Regulation.T
+4. The relevant system operator or TSO shall submit a proposal for requirements of general application, or the methodology used to calculate or establish them, for approval by the competent entity within two years of entry into force of this Regulation.
+When new or changed requirements are proposed, the regulatory authority or designated entity shall receive documentation from the relevant system operator or TSO that article 6 (3)(a), (c), (g) and (h) has been taking into account.
+The regulatory authority or designated entity must make sure the best way possible, that the requirements are in accordance with article 6 (3)(a), (c), (g) and (h) and that the requirements are taking into account all parties involved.

+[Comment: The principles set out in article 6 are essential.
+This suggestion require that the relevant system operator or TSO shall document and make sure themselves, that the requirements are in accordance with the principles, especially the principles that ensure that all parties interests are taken into account in a reasonable and proportional way.
+This it is a way to ensure, that the relevant system operator or TSO actually has taken these principles into account in a way, that a document with the thoughts and considerations can be sent to the regulatory authority.
+Also this makes it possible for the regulatory authority to consider, whether the requirements actually are in accordance with the principles and to require a change if needed.
+Today it is an impossible task for the regulatory authority to ensure the requirements are in accordance with the principles which means, that no one actually ensures that the requirements are taking into account all involved parties.

 5. Where this Regulation requires the relevant system operator, relevant TSO, demand facility owner, power generating facility owner, DSO and/or CDSO to seek agreement, they shall endeavour to do so within six months after a first proposal has been submitted by one party to the other parties.
 If no agreement has been found within this time frame, each party may request the relevant regulatory authority to issue a decision within six months.